REX-Computing/unumjl/readme.md

 C library which even more closely emulates the processes that hardware will implement.

-unumjl was created by Isaac Yonemoto on behalf of Rex Computing this work was funded by DARPA.
+unumjl was created by Isaac Yonemoto on behalf of [REX Computing Inc].(http://rexcomputing.com) this work was supported in part by DARPA Contract D15PC00135 awarded to REX Computing, Inc.